Kodylow/coreln-tour/README.md

 We'll be running everything in this repl, all the dependencies are set up through Replit's Nix backend, but if you're interested in how to install and run Core Lightning on your machine see the walkthrough under "Installation" in [the coreln github repo](https://github.com/ElementsProject/lightning).
 If you want to run it with Nix like we do here, see [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin), a collection of Nix packages and NixOS modules for easily installing full-featured Bitcoin (and Lightning) nodes.

-We're going to show you how to:
+We're going to learn how to:

     1. Set up a CLN regtesting environment to play around in.
 We'll make 3 lightning nodes with a shared bitcoind backend (more on this later).
     2. Explore the plugin architecture and plug a couple more processes in for additional functionality.